 Police wiretaps and searching cell phones without warrants bring into question what really is protected.
 We explore privacy in the digital age, and what we Canadians can reasonably expect from their rights and freedoms.

 A smartphone is an extremely personal device.
-It can contain anything from personal banking information to intimate communications.
+It can contain anything from highly sensitive personal information to intimate communications.
 Despite this, one cannot expect much privacy from personal messaging on any of our devices.

 Personal messaging is not protected.
 Whether it’s an email, text, or DM, the Charter of Rights and Freedoms does not protect these personal communications.

-A Court of Appeals in BC ruled that once a text has been sent and received, it is no longer private.
+The Supreme Court of Canada has ruled that once a text has been sent and received, it is no longer private.
 In this specific instance, the judge excluded some of the other evidence gathered from the cell phone search.
 This was due, however, to the search violating the rights against unreasonable search and seizure.
 Yet, the text messages were not excluded.
 Based on their original statement, these texts were not considered to be private.

 Today, civilian surveillance equipment is abundant.
 Even doorbell cameras can record evidence.
 Despite how intrusive this incessant surveillance may feel, it does not qualify as violating a reasonable expectation of privacy.

 If a recording device is clearly identifiable—and does not require trespassing or illegal activity to set up, record, or collect—you may not have a strong expectation of privacy.

 Expectation of Privacy In a Public Place – Privacy Rights